 McKinsey & Company helped us develop success criteria for change campaigns, and compared Peace Day to other social and corporate efforts to change behaviour.
 We know that by applying the learnings derived from this work we can further increase the number of lives saved on Peace Day.

-The Peace Day 2013 McKinsey & Company Report found that:
+The Peace One Day 2013 Report supported by McKinsey & Company found that:

 - Across the world, 470 million people in 200 countries were aware of Peace Day 2013.